-The cruise industry has been devastated by the Covid-19 pandemic.
-Stornoway saw only one visit in February 2020 from the Hurtigruten vessel Fridtjof Nansen, all subsequent 2020 cruise visits were cancelled.
+The cruise industry has been devasted by the Covid-19 pandemic.
+Stornoway saw only three visits in late summer 2021, all other 2021 cruise visits were cancelled.
 The cruise industry will take a few years to recover, however long-term prospects and positivity for this industry remain.